Qiskit/qiskit-metapackage/README.md

 ## Authors

-Qiskit Terra is the work of [many people](https://github.com/Qiskit/qiskit/graphs/contributors) who contribute to the project at different levels.
+Qiskit is the work of [many people](https://github.com/Qiskit/qiskit/graphs/contributors) who contribute to the project at different levels.

 ## What happened to Qiskit `0.6`?